AubreyDDD/unx511_samples/week8_1/1_makefiles/README.md

 Read the comments in the different Makefiles.

+For Makefile5, ../obj and ../include are symbolic links to this directory, rather than separate diectories, for "convenience".

 Remember that command actions must be indented with a tab character, not spaces.